AlternativeLearningTank/SomethingInTheMiddle/README.md

 To create a *sitm* access point you will need:

-  - One computer running either OSX or Linux, this will be *your workstation*
+  - One computer running either OSX or Linux, this can be *your workstation*
   - A Raspberry Pi 3 (RPi from here on)
-  - An SD card with a minimum of 8Gb of capacity (a "Class 10" card with 16Gb is recommended)
+  - An SD card with a minimum of 8Gb of capacity (we recommend a "Class 10" card with 16Gb)
   - You will need an existing router that connects you to the internet, this will be your *uplink*.
   - And a network cable (CAT5) to connect your Raspberry Pi 3 to the router.